CPI Aerostructures Announces Third Quarter 2015 Results

-CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE American: CVU) today announced financial results for the 2013 third quarter and nine months ended September 30, 2013.
+CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE American: CVU) today announced financial results for the three-month and nine-month periods ended September 30, 2015.

 About CPI Aero